Carlos Pinto Coelho: Life and career

 Carlos Pinto Coelho was born in Lisbon and lived until he was 19 in Portuguese Mozambique, African Portuguese colony.
+His mother was the writer, Sara Pinto Coelho and his father was a judge, José Augusto de Vasconcelos Pinto Coelho.
 In 1963, he returned to Portugal to study law at Faculty of Law of the University of Lisbon.

 He made his debut in journalism in January 1968 as a reporter in the Lisbon daily newspaper Diário de Notícias.
 He was drafted as a second lieutenant of the Portuguese Army and served in the Portuguese Colonial War in the war in Mozambique (1970/1973).
 After the Carnation Revolution in 1975, he was one of the founders of the daily newspaper Jornal Novo as head of the international news desk.
 Until 1977, he also worked on the editorial staff of the ANI news agency, on the editorial staff of the weekly news magazine Vida Mundial and was one of the Portuguese correspondents for Radio Deutsche Welle.
 In 1982, he became executive director of Mais news magazine.

 At RTP – Radiotelevisão Portuguesa Portuguese public television, he was deputy head of News (1977), chief editor of the daily news programme Informação/2 (1978), director of Programs (1986/1989) and director of International Relations and African Cooperation (1989/1991).
 He was the author and host of the award-winning daily cultural newscast "Acontece" (1994–2003).
 RTP cancelled Acontece in July 2003, despite announcing a return on 11 August, and crossing the 2,000 editions mark in October.
 The cause was the reformulation of RTP2, initially scheduled for September.

 In 2009, he became the president of Telecinco, one of the two companies that unsuccessfully bid for a fifth over-the-air television network in Portugal.